OneReach/onereach-android-sdk/README.md

-# Onereach.ai Android SDK documentation
+# OneReach.ai on Android Platforms
-Welcome to the Onereach.ai Android SDK documentation.
-Here, you'll discover valuable information about utilizing the Android SDK effectively.
+OneReach.ai provides a set of features available on different operating systems and platforms.
+The features are delivered to the end users using applications - Apps.
+Each App offers one or a set of features integrated with a platform or operating system the App is running on.
+The Apps SDK allows to use Apps on Android platforms.
-# Table of Contents
+## Table of Contents
 1. [Onereach.ai Android SDK documentation](#onereachai-android-sdk-documentation)
     - [Setup](#setup)
         - [Changes in your project](#changes-in-your-project)